 The chapters in this publication are based upon and reflect the discussions and the deliberations at the October 2019 Sustainable Development Transition Forum (SDTF) organised in Incheon, Republic of Korea, by the United Nations Office for Sustainable Development (UNOSD).
-The official, Incheon Communiqué is included as an Annex to this book.
+The Programme for the Forum, including links to some of the presentations, and the list of participants are available as annexes to this book, as is the official Incheon Communiqué.
 The Forum is the flagship event of UNOSD, which is the office set up under the United Nations Department of Economic and Social Affairs to support governments and stakeholders, including NGOs and private actors, in finding their transformative and sustainable pathways to achieve the UN Sustainable Development Goals (SDGs).
 By bringing together as many stakeholders as possible from as many parts of the planet as possible, the Forum creates a canvas upon which strategies and tactics for reaching the SDGs are drawn while, at the same time, illustrating the obstacles to be overcome and the challenges to be faced.